Thairo Estrada Player Props: Giants vs. Royals

 Thairo Estrada At The Plate

-- Estrada leads San Francisco in slugging percentage (.560) thanks to two extra-base hits.
+- Estrada leads San Francisco with 12 hits and a team-best slugging percentage of .586.

-- Among the qualifying batters, he ranks 10th in batting average, while his on-base percentage ranks 25th and he is 50th in slugging.
+- He ranks 11th in batting average, 21st in on base percentage, and 31st in slugging among the qualifying batters in MLB action.

-- Estrada is batting .381 with one homer during his last games and is riding a six-game hitting streak.
+- Estrada will look to extend his seven-game hitting streak.
+He's batting .450 with one homer over the course of his last outings.

-- Estrada has gotten a hit in all six games this season, with more than one hit three times (50.0%).
+- Estrada has gotten a hit in all seven games this season, with more than one hit four times (57.1%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.